architect/arc.codes/src/views/docs/en/reference/app.arc/ws.md

 * Connect - This function is invoked when a WebSocket client connects to the application
 * Default - This function is invoked when a WebSocket client sends a message to the application
-* Disconnect - This function is invoked when a websocket client disconnects from your application
+* Disconnect - This function is invoked when a WebSocket client disconnects from your application

 #### Function Payload